How to replicate a Linux web site content to a remote site

 Running replication

-Replication can be run from a scheduler, command line or in real time.
+Replication can be run from a scheduler, command line, or in real time.

-Running replication from command line
+Running replication from the command line

 To replicate /home: